-Holland and Holland, a British company, introduced the .300 H&H Magnum in 1925.
-Initially called the “Super-Thirty,” it was designed to hunt African plains animals.
-The .300 H&H Magnum will harvest all African game animals except the very largest.
-The .300 H&H Magnum has been successfully employed for elk hunting, as well as taking moose and other large game animals in North America.
-Popular not only among hunters, competitive target shooters have used the .300 H&H Magnum successfully with the first major victory taking place in 1935 at the Wimbledon Cup; Ben Comfort was the shooter.
-This win exposed the cartridge to hunters and target shooters alike.
-Winchester released the Model 70 in 1937 chambered for the .300 H&H Magnum, and in the process, cemented the cartridge as a global leader for years to come of high performance magnum cartridges.
+British company Holland & Holland introduced the .300 H&H Magnum in 1925.
+Initially called the “Super-Thirty,” it was designed to hunt African plains animals – all of which it can harvest except the very largest.
+The .300 H&H Mag has also been successfully employed for elk hunting, as well as taking moose and other large game animals in North America.
+Popular not only among hunters, competitive target shooters have also used the .300 H&H successfully, with the first major victory taking place at the 1935 Wimbledon Cup, where Ben Comfort's win exposed the cartridge to hunters and target shooters alike.
+By 1937, Winchester released the Model 70, chambered for the .300 H&H Magnum.
+In the process, the cartridge was cemented as a global leader of high-performance magnum cartridges for years to come.

-When the .300 Winchester Magnum was introduced in the 1960's, the .300 H&H Magnum declined in popularity.
-Some voices of the gun culture speculated that only the fine double barreled rifles which H&H made were what kept the cartridge alive.
-The cartridge has experienced a new growth in popularity over the past few years, likely due to manufacturers selling bullets on the leading edge of ballistic technology.
+When the .300 Winchester Magnum was introduced in the 1960s, the .300 H&H Magnum declined in popularity.
+Some voices of the gun culture speculated that only the fine double-barreled rifles made by H&H were what kept the cartridge alive, but it has experienced a new growth in popularity over the past few years, likely due to manufacturers selling bullets on the leading-edge of ballistic technology.
 Federal, for example, sells Nosler Partition bullets and Barnes Triple-Shock bullets in the .300 H&H Magnum cartridges they manufacture.